tenacityteam/tenacity/BUILDING.md

 Adding `-DVCPKG=On` to your CMake options will automatically build wxWidgets in addition to all of Tenacity's other dependencies.
-This is helpful if several dependencies are missing from your distro.
+This is helpful if several dependencies are missing from your distro, but it will cause very long build times if you have not used vcpkg before or updated your vcpkg repo.

 #### Building wxWidgets Yourself